 - Buffer effects of stress on health,

 Can We Choose Kindness Or is It Innate?

 Can we choose kindness?
 I think so.
 I think as grown ups, we can opt to take that responsibility and we can choose not to simply react at a visceral level, but to conduct ourselves with decency, compassion, tolerance, and benefit of the doubt.
 And if we make that decision, then over time it will once again become our norm and we won’t have to try so hard.

-As children, in that inimitable and exquisite ethereal phase I mentioned earlier, kindness is not a choice – it’s a beautiful instinct.
+As children, in that inimitable and exquisite ethereal phase I mentioned earlier; for children kindness is not a choice – it’s a beautiful instinct.

 But as adults?
 Kindness is a choice.
 Choose kindness.